AnandaPadmanabanM/DSAlgo/README.md

 **DATA STRUCTURES & ALGORITHMS**

-If you are looking for the approaches and techniques to solve the problems efficiently with the Big O Notaation, then you are at the right place!!
+If you are looking for the approaches and techniques to solve the problems efficiently with the Big O Notation, then you are at the right place!!
 Let's get started!!
 All the Best!!

-Programming Language : Java
+**Programming Language** : **Java**

 **Key Take-aways**
 ✔️ Approach to solve DS and ALGO problems
 ✔️ Big O-notations for the solutions

 **Data Structures**
 ✔️Arrays